sakura-ysy/rdma-rpc/README.md

-# rdma-example
+# rdma-rpc
-A simple RDMA example
+A rpc based on RDMA